Edz1984/Edz1984/README.md

 - Used conditional formatting to highlight time-sensitive overdue projects and missing documentation.
 - Assisted with internal project management, improved risk management, and gained client trust through successful project completion.

+### SALES ANALYSIS END-TO-END DASHBOARD – Personal Project (April 2020)
+- Designed and implemented complex SQL queries using SSMS to retrieve and aggregate data from multiple tables for detailed business insights and reporting.
+- Imported SQL table data into Excel, using Pivot Tables and charts for analysis on objective KPIs and dashboard design.
+- Published an advanced executive technical analysis on essential KPIs using Tableau, focusing on region, top sales rep, and branches.
+-
 ### FOREX BUSINESS ANALYSIS – Client Project – London, UK (August 2017 – August 2019)
 - Utilized SQL to store forex transactions, exchange rates, and portfolio details, importing historical data and ongoing transactions.
 - Set up ODBC connections to import SQL table data into Excel sheets.